CLovesJava/TIL/README.md

 	- Actually I love Java so much but I don't like Python now.
 	- But I will study Python hard and I finally will able to become friendly with Python.
 3. I can do this all day
-	- My IQ was 132 when I was 12 years old. lol
+	- My IQ was 132 when I was 12 years old. lol (seriously)

 anyway...
 ## Hello, World!